 Limits of BIM in the context of factory planning

-BIM software (e.g. Revit from Autodesk) is focused on the building.
+BIM software (e.g. Revit from Autodesk) is focused on the building, not production.
 But a factory does not only consist of buildings.
 It is rather a means to an end: Industrial construction provides the shell for the production system or imposes restrictions to be considered when planning the production system.
 Even though this field also includes various partial tasks and disciplines, such as:

 - intralogistics planning